-The rescued birds and animals belong to Costa Rica.
-The wildlife ministry monitors our activities but they do not contribute financially.
-As caretakers of this wildlife, we are responsible for the cost of their medical care and food.
-We do educational walks, have an authentic guest house experience, and do symbolic adoptions to raise money to care for the animals.
+All rescued animals belong to Costa Rica and the wildlife governing body known as MINAE.
+The wildlife ministry monitors our activities, but do not contribute financially.
+As caretakers for wildlife, we are responsible for the cost of their medical care, diets, housing, special demands, and so forth.
+We do educational walks, have an authentic guest house experience, and have a symbolic adoption program to raise money to care for rescued wildlife.

-The Ranch rescues wildlife with the intention of releasing the animal back into its natural environment.
-If TRR has the capacity to completely rehabilitate the animal from its former injuries/condition, then, with permission from MINAE, we release that animal back into its habitat.
+TRR rescues wildlife with the intention of releasing the animal back into its natural environment.
+If TRR has the capacity to completely rehabilitate the animal from its former injuries/condition, then, with collaboration with MINAE, we release that animal back into its habitat.